navinkti/Word-Cloud/README.md

 # Word-Cloud / Hacktoberfest
 Word Cloud is a data visualization technique used for representing text data in which the size of each word indicates its frequency or importance.
 Significant textual data points can be highlighted using a word cloud.
-Word clouds are widely used for analyzing data from social network websites.
+Word clouds are widely used for analyzing data from social network websites.A word cloud is an image made of words that together resemble a cloudy shape.
+The size of a word shows how important it is e.g. how often it appears in a text — its frequency.
 A simple word cloud made using python.

 Steps to get desire Output:-